-Usually working on a Mobile App we follow a colour palette which is given as the guideline from the UI/UX experts from our design team.
-For this, they create a color palette which ranges from 8 to 12 colors.
-By processing the hex color with the help of design guidelines document then it became easier for the developers to use the color picker in Xcode.
+Usually working on a Mobile App we follow a color palette which is given as the guideline from the UI/UX experts from our design team.
+For this, they create a color palette that ranges from 8 to 12 colors.
+By processing the hex color with the help of the design guidelines document then it became easier for the developers to use the color picker in Xcode.
 However, it’s not the most challenging task in the developer’s job.
 But, it will also offer them a golden chance of increasing their skills and follow some best practices.

 Before starting a project, it is advisable to fix a color scheme which will allow you the quick and easy access to colors without concentrating on the hex value or recently used values by having a fixed color scheme.
 This also secures you from choosing a wrong color shade which sometimes can become very annoying during the review of the app. .